 Fires are devastating the Amazon again

-Last summer, we were outraged by the deliberate burning of the Amazon.
-Trees that had stood for hundreds of years were chopped down and devastating fires were lit to clear the ground.
+The Amazon is being deliberately burnt, often to make way for products sold across the world.
+Trees that have stood for hundreds of years are being chopped down and devastating fires lit to clear the ground.

 But we can be a crucial part of the solution.
-Each and every one of us has a role to play.
 Whether it’s standing with indigenous peoples at this challenging time, calling for our Government to make sure they’re not adding fuel to the fire, or simply spreading the word – inaction is not an option.

 TOGETHER WE CAN MAKE A DIFFERENCE.